-The summer holidays may be on the horizon - in fact, they've already arrived in Scotland and Northern Ireland - but there are still plenty of ways you can get involved with our activities.
+The summer holidays may have arrived - but there are still plenty of ways you can get involved with our activities.
 In fact, with the summer break, you may even have more time available to explore what we have to offer.

 Our six sessions filmmaking package is the perfect activity for the holiday, providing a programme of filmmaking guidance to help you make a film in six accessible steps.
 The programme is designed for use by both educators and young people, so the budding young filmmakers in your club or classroom can dive in and begin creating on their own over the summer holidays.